Implement step-up authentication

 value in the MFA session claim istrue

 .
-This will throw / exit the function early in case the user has not completely logged in yet (for example, they have finished the first factor, but not the required second factor). - Then we check if the user has TOTP already setup for them, if they haven't, then we allow the factor setup (otherwise the user would not be able to complete the step up auth challenge).
-If they have, we do the same check we did in step 1 - checking if the user has finished TOTP in the last 5 mins or not.
-If they haven't, we disallow factor setup.
+This throws / exits the function early if the user has not logged in yet (for example, they have finished the first factor, but not the required second factor). - Then check if the user has TOTP already setup for them, if they haven't, then allow the factor setup (otherwise the user would not be able to complete the step-up auth challenge).
+If they have, perform the same check as in step 1 - checking if the user has finished TOTP in the last 5 minutes or not.
+If they haven't, disallow factor setup.

 The customisation above prevents the security issue highlighted in the beginning of this step.